 The peak age of developing cervical cancer is 47 years.
-Approximately 47% of women with invasive cervical cancer are younger than 35 years at diagnosis.
+Approximately 47% of women with invasive cervical cancer are younger than 35 years of age at diagnosis.
 Older women (> 65 years) account for another 10% of patients with cervical cancer.
 Although these older patients represent only 10% of all cases, they are more likely to die of the disease because of their more advanced stage at diagnosis.

 Molecular and epidemiologic evidence clearly indicates that certain types of human papillomavirus (HPV), which are sexually transmitted, are the principal causes of invasive cervical cancer and cervical intraepithelial neoplasia (CIN).
 More than 100 HPV types have been identified, and about 40 infect the genital tract.
 HPV-16 and HPV-18 are the types most commonly linked with cancer and are present in 70% of cervical cancers and high-grade CINs.
 Two vaccines to prevent cervical cancer were approved by the US Food and Drug Administration (FDA) and became available in 2006 and 2009, respectively.